unm-historiography/metahistory/essays/modernism/fernand-braudel.md

   %}

 From 1940 to 1945, Braudel was a prisoner of war in Nazi Germany.
 He served at two separate camps—Mainz and Lubeck—finding solace in his writing and in lecturing to fellow prisoners.
 In his *Personal Testimony*, Braudel writes of the impact that the burden of time and the times had on his historiographical approach.
-“My vision of history took on its definitive form without my being entirely aware of it…partly as a direct existential response to the tragic times I was passing through” (Braudel, 454).
-He was able to survive the horrors of the world around him by denying the importance of individual occurrences in favor of histories written around longer time scales.
-During this period, Braudel wrote “600,000 words of text from memory” (Hufton, 208) on school notebooks he sent out to Febvre.
+“My vision of history took on its definitive form without my being entirely aware of it…partly as a direct existential response to the tragic times I was passing through” (Braudel, 454). **He was able to survive the horrors of the world around him by denying the importance of individual occurrences in favor of histories written around longer time scales.** During this period, Braudel wrote “600,000 words of text from memory” (Hufton, 208) on school notebooks he sent out to Febvre.
 These would become the draft of his magnum opus, *The Mediterranean and the Mediterranean World in the Time of Phillip II*, the book that would define not only the rest of his life but also a shift in 20th century historiography.

 ### Professional Life

 {% include figure.html
   class="img-right"
   width="65%"
-  caption="Lucient Febvre was very much a father figure to Braudel, get quote about laughter on boat ride." image-url="lucien-febvre.png" source-url="http://actu.univ-fcomte.fr/article/lhistoire-selon-lucien-febvre-004499#.Xb9MOuhKg2w"
+  caption="Lucient Febvre, founding father of the Annales School, was very much a father figure to Braudel." image-url="lucien-febvre.png" source-url="http://actu.univ-fcomte.fr/article/lhistoire-selon-lucien-febvre-004499#.Xb9MOuhKg2w"
 %}